numba/llvmlite/docs/source/user-guide/llvm22.rst

     %addr      = inttoptr i64 %addr_i to ptr     ; provenance nominally restored
     %val       = load double, ptr %addr

-The IR above is legal per `LangRef <https://llvm.org/docs/LangRef.html#pointer-aliasing-rules>`_, ``inttoptr`` result is defined to be based on all pointer values contributing to the integer.
-However, During loop unrolling, ``SCEVExpander`` cannot recover a real base pointer from the integer expression and rematerializes the address on ``ptr null``:
+The IR above is legal per the `LangRef <https://llvm.org/docs/LangRef.html#pointer-aliasing-rules>`_, the ``inttoptr`` result is defined to be based on all pointer values contributing to the integer.
+However, during loop unrolling, the ``SCEVExpander`` pass cannot recover a real base pointer from the integer expression and rematerializes the address on ``ptr null``:

 .. code-block:: llvm